aurelia/skeleton-navigation/skeleton-typescript-webpack-experimental/README.md

 ```

 This command starts the webpack development server that serves the build bundles.
-You can now browse the skeleton app at http://localhost:8081.
+You can now browse the skeleton app at http://localhost:8080.
 Changes in the code
 will automatically build and reload the app.

 ## Feature configuration

-Most of the configuration will happen in the `webpack.config.js` file.
+Most of the configuration will happen in the `webpack.config.ts` file.
 There, you may configure advanced loader features or add direct SASS or LESS loading support.

 ## Bundling